- Concealer end blends easily with fingertips and has high coverage

 - Concealer end creases; Brightening end can crease

 The brightening side does not give much coverage, but the conceal side has tons of pigment.
-I find the Laura Mercier Secret Concealer Stick Duo works best for the under eye area when layered.
-In my opinion, there are better cream concealers out there.
+I find the Laura Mercier Secret Camouflage Concealer Stick Duo works best for the under eye area when layered – See full Review.

 Some links to purchase are affiliate.

 This 2-in-1 concealer stick from Laura Mercier sounds interesting.

 I’m all about simplifying my beauty routine.
 A reboot of the iconic Secret Camouflage, this two-in-one concealer stick promises to have the perfect formulas and coordinating colors for both under eyes and imperfections.
 And, it won an Allure Best of Beauty 2021 Award for best under eye concealer.
 Could the Laura Mercier Secret Concealer be my solution to bright, concealed under eyes?
 I’d say this concealer duo is half good.
 Let’s get into Laura Mercier Secret Camouflage Concealer Review.

 Quick Rating Rundown